NetYazilim/modbus/README.md

-## Go modbus client library
+## Go modbus stack

 ### Description
 This package is a go implementation of the modbus protocol.
 It aims to provide a simple-to-use, high-level API to interact with modbus devices using native Go types.

-So far, only the client part is implemented, using either TCP or RTU (serial) as transports.
-RTU over TCP is also supported to allow the use of remote serial ports or cheap TCP to serial bridges.
+Both client and server components are available, using either TCP or RTU (serial) as transports.

+The client also supports RTU over TCP to allow the use of remote serial ports or cheap TCP to serial bridges.

 A CLI client is available in cmd/modbus-cli.go and can be built with
 ```bash